pdincubus/MODX-Revo-Boilerplate/README.md

 I use LESS just about all the time.

-Includes the HTML5 Boilerplate normalise CSS (with a few tweaks), Internet Explorer HTC behaviour file for border-box bos-sizing method, clearfixes, classes, and basic print styles.
+Includes the HTML5 Boilerplate normalise CSS (with a few tweaks), Internet Explorer HTC behaviour file for border-box box-sizing method, clearfixes, classes, and basic print styles.

 ###js